LLM

 After selecting the default LLM model and any additional models click create.

-The embedding dimensions field is required when uisng a model for embedding valid values are as follows: 512, 768, 1024.
+The embedding dimensions field is required when using a model for embedding.
+This field is typically populated automatically when importing models from a worker.
+Valid values are as follows: 512, 768, 1024.
 Default is 768 and will be used if the field is blank.
 Check the use for embeddings checkbox and click update.
 NOTE It will not start generating LLM embeddings until we create the LLM Option which brings us to the next step.

 Create a new LLM Option.